YES MOVE. NO MOVE. (MOVED?)

 The aim of this process was to reveal the lived experience within these complex contemporary questions around borders, rights to movement; and the politics of scarcity, crisis & difference.

 Realised in the framework of Be SpectACTive! - CapoTrave/Kilowatt Sansepolcro (It), Bakelit Multi Art Center Budapest (HU), B-51 Ljubljana (SL), Domino Zagreb (HR), LIFT London (Uk), Tanec Praha (CZ), Teatrul National Radu Stanca Sibiu (RO), York Theatre Royal (UK).

-Be SpectACTive! is a European project based on audience development, which encourages intercultural dialogue through practices exchange amongst professionals, artists and audiences all across Europe: its members are based in Italy, Hungary, United Kingdom, France, Spain, Czech Republic, Romania, Croatia and Slovenia.
-It aims to build an international, production-oriented and sustainable network involving the most innovative European organisations working on active spectatorship.
+Be SpectACTive! is a European project based on audience development, which encourages intercultural dialogue through practices exchange amongst professionals, artists, and audiences all across Europe: its members are based in Italy, Hungary, the United Kingdom, France, Spain, Czech Republic, Romania, Croatia, and Slovenia.
+It aims to build an international, production-oriented, and sustainable network involving the most innovative European organisations working on active spectatorship.
 "We will produce 21 shows in four years - says Giuliana Ciancio, BeSpectACTive co-creator and project manager - with a mutual interaction between the performers and local communities: the artists will open the doors of their creative process to the public".
 Be SpectaACTive also has a strong research-focused perspective: "The project is innovative - explains Luca Ricci, Be SpectACTive co-creator and project manager, Kilowatt festival artistic director - it aims to verify whether the spectators increase their sense of affection and participation when involved in the making of the show”